jhildenbiddle/typora-themeable/docs/index.md

 ### Theme Properties

-Typora Themeable offers customizable [theme properties](#theme-properties) defined using [CSS custom properties](https://jhildenbiddle.github.io/docsify-themeable/#/customization).
+Typora Themeable offers customizable theme properties defined using [CSS custom properties](https://jhildenbiddle.github.io/docsify-themeable/#/customization).
 These properties allow style changes to be made without the need to navigate and modify complex CSS.

+The following CSS represents a complete list of available theme properties.
+The values shown are those applied in light mode or when using the **Themeable Light** variant.

 [vars-theme.css](https://cdn.jsdelivr.net/gh/jhildenbiddle/typora-themeable/src/core/vars-theme.css ':include')

 **Dark Mode / Themeable Dark**

+The following CSS contains the modified theme properties that are applied in dark mode or when using the **Themeable Dark** variant.

 [vars-theme.css](https://cdn.jsdelivr.net/gh/jhildenbiddle/typora-themeable/src/core/vars-theme-dark.css ':include')